 Sara and her ex had known each other since the age of 11 and so she tells Refinery29 that living together was comfortable, for a while at least.
 "We had been friends for so long that it felt normal once I had gotten over the initial shock of it all," she says.
 That’s why, when their tenancy was up, it felt natural for the two of them to find a new place and continue living together as exes.
 "Neither of us wanted to go back to our parents and living alone in a city just isn’t feasible financially," Sara adds.

-Since then, living costs have soared.
-In February, rent prices hit yet another "staggering" increase.
-Demand and supply issues are causing mayhem in the rental market, with property showing frequently seeing lines of people extending around the corner.
-On average, single people are spending 37% of their salary on rent and with women earning less on average than men, they’re often left struggling to afford to rent without a friend or partner.
+Since then, living costs in the UK have soared.
+In October, rent prices hit yet another record high.
+Demand and supply issues are causing mayhem in the UK’s rental market, with properties frequently being snapped up in under 24 hours without viewings.
+On average, single people are spending 37% of their salary on rent – rising to 52% in London – and with women earning less on average than men, they’re often left struggling to afford to rent without a friend or partner.

 Given the circumstances, it’s no surprise that Sara decided to stick with what she knew.
 Inevitably though, things got sticky when her ex started dating new people.
 Again, Sara isn’t alone in this.
 Of those who told Zoopla they stayed living with an ex, 15% said that their ex-partner began seeing someone else while they were still living together.